 #10.
 Mexican Morning Glory

-The Mexican morning glory is used to symbolize unrequited or unfulfilled love.
+One of the most popular flower species you’ll find, these popular flowers are used to symbolize unrequited or unfulfilled love.
 It blossoms only after a rainfall, opening up first thing in the morning.
 It is found in arid environments and has trumpet-shaped blooms.

 #11.
 Mexican Passion Flower